bs-community/blessing-skin-manual/man/en/ui-text.md

-# custom UI text
+# Customizing UI Text

-Starting from Blessing Skin 5.0.0, you can customize the UI text on the Blessing Skin (and also the message text returned by the backend) on the "Multilingual" page in the admin panel.
+Starting from Blessing Skin 5.0.0, you can customize the UI text on the Blessing Skin (and also the message text returned by the backend) on the "Internationalization" page in the admin panel.

 ## Understand concepts